 Avamere Rehabilitation of Lebanon is an average-sized nursing home located in Lebanon, Oregon.
-This turns out to be a decent facility, with an overall grade of C. At the end of the day, this nursing home would be a solid choice for quite a few people.
-The best part of this facility's profile was is its inspection grade.
-We discuss inspections in the next section.
+This turns out to be a decent facility, with an overall grade of B-.
+At the end of the day, this nursing home would be a solid choice for quite a few people.
+One of the better aspects of this facility's profile is its strong inspection rating, which we will address in the next paragraph.

 Avamere Rehabilitation of Lebanon